gomorpheus/morpheus-docs/installation/logs/inter-node-tls.rst

         #.
 During the CA creation process, you will be prompted to create a password to secure the CA.  Although it is not required, it is
            recommended and this guide will assume that a password was created.
 If one was not created, ignore any steps related to passwords on the CA
         #.
+If a CA has been created previously, that can be used instead of generating a new one.
+Using a single CA makes implementations less complex
+    #.
 Next, generate the certificate on ``es-node-01``, which a single one will be used across all the nodes

         .. code-block:: bash